Visiting rules for nursing homes and health centers in Oslo

 After your visit

-- If you are diagnosed with covid-19 after the visit, you must state that you have visited as part of the infection detection.
-Also contact the nursing home or health center you have visited as soon as possible and inform about this.
+If you are diagnosed with covid-19 after the visit, you must state that you have visited as part of the infection detection.
+We ask that you contact the nursing home or health center you have visited as soon as possible and inform about this so that we can implement measures as soon as possible.